 The Chintumukulu Conservancy sits within the unprotected forest landscape of the Mutinondo river catchment, an important buffer zone between two national parks – Lavushi Manda and South Luangwa.
-It is a unique location where the great Congo and Zambezi river basins meet and is a biodiversity hotspot, home to iconic animals including elephants, zebras and hartebeests, but several wildlife species have been hunted to local extinction.
+It is a unique location where the great Congo and Zambezi river basins meet, home to iconic animals including leopards, sable antelope and aardvarks, but several wildlife species have been hunted to local extinction.

-Today, it is under significant threat of deforestation from land clearing for commercial farming, timber and charcoal production.
+Today, it is under significant threat of deforestation from land clearing for commercial farming, timber and illegal hunting.
 Trees such as Pterocarpus tinctorius are no longer present in the area, and others such as Pterocarpus angolensis (Mukwa) are increasingly targeted and at risk.

 Human-induced fires to clear the land inhibit forest regrowth and regeneration and have a severe effect on the capacity of the wetland areas to store carbon and retain water.

 Working closely with the custodians of the forest...

 The custodian of the Chintumukulu Conservancy is the Mpumba Natural Resources Conservation Society (MNRCS), a membership-based conservation society, to whom the area has now been assigned after a long legal battle of over 10 years.

 Working closely together, WeForest and MNRCS will establish the Conservancy boundaries, undertake vegetation surveys and restoration planning, recruit and train forest rangers, and create and maintain firebreaks.
 As the region is characterized by a high reliance on self-subsistence farming and few employment possibilities, the project will also develop income-generating activities and increase the number of full-time jobs, such as for rangers and beekeepers.